 The food chain of maritime life begins with the micro-diversity, which predominantly on sandy seabed has its basis!

 Time is running out!

-* For the temperature compensation, a sufficient expansion fold is applied to the facade panels at the edge of the module.
+* Against the heating of the facade, the outer panel also has a black, shadowing paint applied between the silvery base coat and the outer decorative color scheme.
+For the temperature compensation, a sufficient expansion fold is applied to the facade panels at the edge of the module.
 Against the heating of the facade is also a black-shading paint applied between the silvery primer and the exterior decorative color scheme.

 ** The provision of digital and analogue signals/frequencies may require an external reciver, which will automatically connect us with the use of new media.

 ***Should a module implode, the inward vacuum force of 0.08 bar is released.
 The 2 x 4 tons of air pressure on each module m² would press the sheets together with a bang.
 For this purpose, sufficient tests are to be made.

 The market surveillance for construction products is located at Österr.
 Institute of Construction Technology and this body awards the necessary surveillance sign-Austria - in Europe is it CE.
 The Building Physics Institute of Graz University of Technology would be responsible for certification in the field of insulation, fire protection, sound and suspension performance.

 * * * * *